Table of Contents

 Configure the Telegraf Procstat Input Plugin:

-Telegraf has many input plugins that can collect a wide range of data from many popular technologies and 3rd party sources.
-In this example, we'll demonstrate how to configure Procstat to forward performance metrics from any process running in your server.
+Telegraf has many input plugins that can collect a wide range of data from many popular technologies and third-party sources.
+In this example, we'll demonstrate how to configure Procstat to forward performance metrics from any process running on your server.

 All you need to do is search for the inputs.procstat section in your telegraf.conf file, uncomment the [[inputs.procstat]] line, and uncomment/define the patterns line: